emmeowzing/emmeowzing.github.io/README.md

 ### Dev notes

-If starting on a new machine, run `./scripts/dependencies.sh`.
+If starting on a new (Debian-based linux) machine, run `./scripts/dependencies.sh`.